FriendTeamInc/VodBot/README.md

 VodBot is considered complete-enough.
 However, features will continue to be added and the project itself rewritten many times down the road for optimization and repo readability.
 Major changes should not be expected.
 Any future releases will be documented on the [projects page](https://github.com/NotQuiteApex/VodBot/projects).

 # License and Credit
-This project is licensed under the zlib license, copyright Logan "NotQuiteApex" Hickok-Dickson.
+This project's code is licensed under the MIT license, copyright Logan "NotQuiteApex" Hickok-Dickson.
 See [LICENSE.md](LICENSE.md) for more details.
+All other assets such as but not limited to images or programs are owned and their use dictated by the asset's respective owner(s).

 VodBot was built on the grounds laid by the streaming group Friend Team Inc. (for the original idea and necessity of the project), the many people who research Twitch's GraphQL API (for all the API calls that the project makes), and the support from friends and family (for, y'know, the support).
 Without any of this, VodBot would not exist as it currently does. 🧡